chipsalliance/firrtl-spec/spec.md

 ## References

 A reference is simply a name that refers to a previously declared circuit component.
-It may refer to a module port, node, wire, register, instance, or memory.

 The following example connects a reference expression `in`{.firrtl}, referring to the previously declared port `in`{.firrtl}, to the reference expression `out`{.firrtl}, referring to the previously declared port `out`{.firrtl}.